Freedom-class littoral combat ship: Engine maintenance incidents

-The Freedom-class has experienced severe issues with its combining gear, an imperfect solution engineered to meet the speed requirement.
-After Little Rock suffered a breakdown of its combining gear early in 2020, Detroit was forced to cut short from a deployment to Latin America and it had to be towed to port when its power failed on the way back.

 Transmission design defect

+The Freedom class has experienced severe issues with its transmission, specifically, its combining gear, a system described as "generally unreliable", yet one that needs to be engaged for reaching the speeds over 12 kn.
+After Little Rock suffered a breakdown of its combining gear early in 2020, Detroit had to limp back to port in Mayport, Florida in October 2020 from a deployment to South America after suffering another breakage of the combining gear.

-In January 2021, the Navy halted deliveries of Freedom-class ships due to a design flaw of the ship's transmission.
-The Navy, Marinette and the firm that designed the transmission, Renk AG, were working on an upgrade to address the issue.
+In January 2021, the Navy halted deliveries of Freedom-class ships due to a design flaw of the ship's combining gear.
+The Navy, Marinette and the firm that designed the combining gear, Renk AG, were working on an upgrade to address the issue.
 The Navy announced that, once the upgrade is complete, new deliveries will resume.
 The Navy predicted it would take months to implement the upgrade to ships already in active service.
+Commissioning of LCS-21, Minneapolis-St. Paul was thus postponed.

+The combining gear problem was later fixed and applied to LCS-19 St. Louis and all follow-on ships.
+LCS-11, 13, 15 and 17 have all begun undergoing repair work or are scheduled to do so.
+The cost for fixing the defective combining gear is estimated to be between $8 million and $10 million per ship.

 Ships

-Eleven Freedom-class LCS ships have been commissioned, four ships are being fitted out, and one is under construction.